AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes: Results

 \subsubsection{Qualitative Comparison for Structure Generation.}

-In Fig.~\ref{fig:result_layout_comparison} (a)(b), we compare our methods against existing techniques for floor plan and room layout generation , i.e., zero-shot LLM \cite{openai2023gpt4}, few-shot LLM \cite{LayoutGPT}, and diffusion-based method \cite{LegoNet}.
-For house floor plan generation, LLM-based method generates rooms with intersection, over-simple structures, or unreasonable structures(bedroom inside bathroom).
-Our method outperforms direct LLM-generated plans, particularly with abstract prompts, by maintaining room relationships and accommodating diverse shapes and sizes, thus catering effectively to open-vocabulary input scenarios.
-For room layout generation, our group-based method, as opposed to conventional few-shot LLMs and diffusion methods, results in more logically arranged furniture, avoiding issues like overlapping bounding boxes and spatial incoherence for open vocabulary settings.
+In \cref{fig:result_comparison} panels (a) and (b), we compare our method with existing techniques for floorplan and room layout generation, including zero-shot LLM \cite{openai2023gpt4}, few-shot LLM \cite{LayoutGPT}, and diffusion-based methods \cite{LegoNet}.
+For house floorplan generation, LLM-based methods often produce rooms with intersecting walls, overly simplistic structures, or illogical configurations, such as a bedroom situated within a bathroom.
+Our method surpasses these direct LLM-generated plans, especially with abstract prompts, by preserving room relationships and accommodating diverse shapes and sizes.
+This approach effectively addresses open-vocabulary input scenarios.
+For room layout generation, our SAG-based method demonstrates a clear advantage over traditional few-shot LLMs and diffusion methods.
+It results in more logically arranged furniture, avoiding common issues such as overlapping bounding boxes and spatial incoherence, particularly in open-vocabulary settings.